PaperMC/Paper/CONTRIBUTING.md

 ## Notice
-This guide was written for an old build system which is no longer in use and has been replaced by [paperweight](https://github.com/PaperMC/paperweight).
+This guide was written for an old build system which is no longer in use and has been replaced by [Paperweight](https://github.com/PaperMC/paperweight).
-This file will be updated shortly, but, in the meantime, simply run `./gradlew tasks` for a list of all tasks in paperweight.
+This file will be updated shortly, but, in the meantime, simply run `./gradlew tasks` for a list of all tasks in Paperweight.

 **Table of contents:**
 <!-- Please don't remove the following comments.